By on 2022-07-29 -

-Yet it too is capable of excellent economy - 58mpg and low 110 grammes per kilometre emissions.
+Yet it too is capable of excellent economy - 58mpg and a low 110 grammes per kilometre emissions.

 Despite the up!'s small outward size, interior space is pretty good for four people, with plenty of legroom and headroom front and rear.

-Cubbies and big door pockets give decent storage in the front, but if you carry the manual around with you the glove box is full.
+Cubbies and big door pockets give decent storage in the front, but if you carry the manual around with you, the glove box is full.

-Boot space compares well with rivals and while it's not large it can be extended by folding the 50/50 split back seats on most models, which leave a flat load area.
+Boot space compares well with rivals, and while it's not large it can be extended by folding the 50/50 split back seats on most models, which leave a flat load area.

 Yet - and for me as you know, this is one of the most important measures of a good car - it is also refined and very comfortable in a way few other small cars can match.

-So if you want a few of the things that make life in the car a bit more enjoyable, you have to move up to the Move up!
+But the base Take up! has very limited kit, so if you want a few of the things that make life in the car a bit more enjoyable, you have to move up to the Move up!

 And remember, although three door models will be a tad cheaper, a five door is far more practical and better for your back - especially if you have kids.